armijnhemel/devicecode/README.md

 from scratch.
 A lot of the heavy lifting has already been done for this data
 set: processing, consolidating data, creating overlays, and so on.

-The tools need a dump file with data exported from TechInfoDepot or WikiDevi.
+The tools need a either a dump file with data exported from TechInfoDepot or WikiDevi or data downloaded from OpenWrt (CSV and Wiki pages).
+The TechInfoDepot and WikiDevi dump file is in XML format and contains a mix of HTML and MediaWiki format.

-This dump file is in XML format and contains content in a mix of HTML and MediaWiki format.
+The formats of the TechInfoDepot and WikiDevi wikis are fairly similar as TechInfoDepot seems to have been forked from (a predecessor of) WikiDevi, although many things were changed or added.

-The formats of the two wikis are fairly similar as TechInfoDepot seems to have been forked from (a predecessor of) WikiDevi, although many things were changed or added.
+The OpenWrt data is fairly straightforward CSV or DokuWiki files.

 ### Creating a dump file

-See [creating a dump file](doc/creating_a_dump_file.md) for a description on how to create a dump file.
+See [creating a dump file](doc/creating_a_dump_file.md) for a description on how to create a dump file (TechInfoDepot and WikiDevi) or download the data (OpenWrt).

 ### Running the scripts